Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - **The input buffer**: the remaining input to be parsed
 - **A table**: tells you when to shift or reduce

+Vocab:
+- A **handle** is a substring that matches the rhs of a production
+-
 At each step you do one of four possible actions:
 - **Shift**: Move the next input symbol onto the stack
 - **Reduce**: If the top of the stack matches the right hand side of a production, replace it with that rules left-hand side